Azra Hadzic: 2013

 Hadzic again received a wildcard into the qualifying tournament of the Sydney International, losing to Coco Vandeweghe in straight sets.
 She then made her senior Grand Slam debut with a wildcard into Australian Open qualifying, where she lost to Michelle Larcher de Brito.
 In February, she reached her first ITF final in Mildura, losing to the Russian Ksenia Lykina.
-She made the semifinals of ITF tournaments in Sydney (twice) and Toowoomba before reaching her second career ITF final at the $15,000 tournament in Cairns where she claimed her maiden senior title, defeating Jessica Moore in three sets.
+She made the semifinals of ITF tournaments in Sydney (twice) and Toowoomba before reaching her second career ITF final at the $15k tournament in Cairns where she claimed her maiden senior title, defeating Jessica Moore in three sets.

 2014

-Hadzic started 2014 with a wildcard for Hobart qualifying, but lost to Andrea Hlaváčková.
+Hadzic started season with a wildcard for Hobart qualifying but lost to Andrea Hlaváčková.

-Partnering Jessica Moore, she was awarded a wildcard into the main draw of 2014 Australian Open – Women's doubles, where they faced the 11th seeded team of Anna-Lena Grönefeld and Mirjana Lučić-Baroni, both former Grand Slam champions, losing in straight sets.
+Partnering Jessica Moore, she was awarded a wildcard into the main draw of the Australian Open where they faced the 11th-seeded team of Anna-Lena Grönefeld and Mirjana Lučić-Baroni, both former Grand Slam champions, losing in straight sets.

-In February, Hadzic knocked out top seed and world number 116 Magda Linette in the first round of the Launceston Tennis International.
-Following a second round win over Priscilla Hon, Hadzic lost in the quarterfinals to Eri Hozumi.
+In February, Hadzic knocked out top seed and world No. 116, Magda Linette, in the first round of the Launceston Tennis International.
+Following a second-round win over Priscilla Hon, Hadzic lost in the quarterfinals to Eri Hozumi.

 Hadzic announced her retirement from tennis in March 2014.